coderKshiteej/weatherapp/README.md

-# weatherapp
-A responsive weather app built with HTML, CSS, and JavaScript.
-Fetches real-time weather data using the OpenWeatherMap API and displays temperature, humidity, and wind speed.

 # 🌦️ Weather App
 A responsive weather app built using HTML, CSS, and JavaScript.
 It fetches real-time weather data from the OpenWeatherMap API and displays temperature, humidity, and wind speed.

 ## 🔗 Live Demo